sukadateam/Database/README.md

 Things to do:
-  1. Tweak dark mode to seem more appealling
+  1. Tweak dark mode to seem more appealling(suggest some ideas, i got nothing)
-  2. Finish the UpdateProgram file to allow for the settings to be updated without changing any keys/settings.
+  2. Updates to shell.py to be compadible with latest version(currently outdated/untested)

   For more, go to live_build and read the latest patch notes.
 Future version notes are listed at the bottom.

+known Issues:
+  1. Termux for android doesn't seem to like numpy it refuses/errors out when attempted.
+Currently trying to find a fix, please be patient.